test1477/dfdfd/jason_docker_csv.md

 This updated script:

-1. Focuses on processing manifest.json files, which contain the correct digest information for Docker images.
-2. Introduces a new function `get_manifest_digest` to fetch the SHA256 digest from the manifest file.
+1. Processes all artifacts in Docker repositories, not just manifest.json files.
+2. Attempts to get the digest (SHA256, SHA1, or MD5, in that order of preference) for each artifact.
+3. Extracts image name and tag information from the artifact path.
-3. Uses the SHA256 digest from the manifest for both the Unique ID and Digest fields.
+4. Uses the artifact's digest for both the Unique ID and Digest fields.
-4. Skips artifacts that don't have a valid manifest or digest.
+5. Skips artifacts that don't have a valid digest.

-This approach should resolve the issue of incorrect digest values and ensure that you're getting the proper SHA256 digest for each Docker image.
-The Unique ID and Digest fields will now contain the actual SHA256 digest prefixed with "sha256:", as is standard for Docker image digests.
+This approach should provide a comprehensive list of all Docker artifacts in your JFrog Artifactory, including their correct digests.
+The script will attempt to use SHA256 digests when available, falling back to SHA1 or MD5 if necessary.

 ---
 Answer from Perplexity: pplx.ai/share